clone, __clone2, clone3 — create a child process

 instruction that triggered a hardware exception

-(e.g., invalid memory access triggering SIGSEGV
+(e.g., invalid memory access triggering SIGSEGV or a floating-point

-exception triggering SIGFPE
+exception triggering SIGFPE).

 A call to sigpending(2) returns a signal set that is the union of the pending process-directed signals and the signals that are pending for the calling thread.